 Video installation for two screens.

-A commission for Statens konstråd (Public Art Agency Sweden) in cooperation with the municipality of Östersund.
+A permanent video installation placed in Storsjöbadet (public baths) in Östersund, Sweden.
+The opening was 2008, a commission for Statens konstråd (Public Art Agency Sweden) in cooperation with the municipality of Östersund.

 Seven Waters is a fairy-tale with a boy moving stones between seven waters to make his mother come back.
 A wise man is giving him advice.